robertmassaioli/hdo/README.markdown

 For now all of the instructions that are avaliable can be gathered via the command line --help option.
 For the general overview of what this program does please just do the following:

-    $ htodo --help=one
+    $ htodo --help

 And it will print out all of your options.
+From there it should be pretty obvious what does what.
+For a better breakdown of how to use this program please check out the original intro blog post for
+it: Not Written Yet